Stock Market Holidays in 2020

-Is the market open today?
-Take a look at which holidays the stock markets and bond markets take off in 2020.
+Is the stock market open today?
+Take a look at which days the NYSE, Nasdaq and bond markets take off in 2020.

 2020 Market Holidays